-Finally, a house curve can be imported in the Target Curve page.
-This property page is shown below, and will not be shown for sub-only configurations.
+A target curve (sometimes called a "house curve") can be imported in the Target Curve page.
+This property page is shown below.

-A target curve is a text file with two columns.
+A target curve is a text file with two columns of data.
 The first column is the frequency in Hz, and the second column is the curve value in dB.
+These columns can be delimited by spaces or tabs.
 Currently, there is no target curve editor in MSO, so you must create the curve yourself with a text editor.
-A workaround exists as follows.
+For complex curves, a workaround exists as follows.

 - In the Filters node under Sub Channel 1, choose Save this Channel's Response as Target Curve.

 - Specify the file name and folder in the Save As dialog box.

 - A text file will be created with a curve that goes from 5 Hz to 400 Hz.